'Talkative' dinosaur species found in Mexico | DW | 14.05.2021

 Scientists said the dinosaur had ears that could hear low-frequency sounds.
 They labeled it a "peaceful but talkative dinosaur."

 Paleontologists have identified a new species of dinosaur in northern Mexico after its remains were identified almost 10 years ago.
-The specimen is dated back to 73 million years.
+The specimen dates back 73 million years.

 The new species, called Tlatolophus galorum, was a crested dinosaur.
 Paleontologists said that the crest's shape is similar to a "symbol used by Mesoamerican people in ancient manuscripts to represent the action of communication and knowledge itself."

-The investigation, which began in 2013, included specialists from the National Autonomous University of Mexico (INAH).
+The investigation, which began in 2013, included specialists from the National Institute of Anthropology and History (INAH) and National Autonomous University of Mexico (UNAM).
 A tail of the dinosaur was first discovered in the state of Coahuila.

 "Once we recovered the tail, we continued digging below where it was located.
 The surprise was that we began to find bones such as the femur, the scapula and other elements," said Alejandro Ramírez, who was involved in the discovery.